deciduously/tictactoe-hs/haskell-in-english.md

   -- uber cool codez
 ```

 We've saved as `bi` a version of the `Board` we're working with zipped up with indices using our old friend `withIndicesFrom` - instead of, e.g., `[Nothing, Just Human, Nothing...]` we have `[(0, Nothing), (1, Just Human), (2, Nothing)...]`.
-We're going to use this in our next `let` binding `plays = map fst.filter ((Just m==) . snd) $ bi`.
+We're going to use this in our next `let` binding, `plays`.
 This line is a little token-soupy, but we're intrepid as heck.
-It's a call to `map`, and the collection we're mapping over is the newly defined `bi`, so all that junk in the middle must be our mapping function.
+It's a call to `map`, and the collection (functor) we're mapping over is the newly defined `bi`, so all that junk in the middle must be our mapping function.
 Let's see if we can untangle it.

 This function has opted for concision via the `.` composition operator we saw up in our `Show Board` instance, at the cost of readability.
-This one actually has a composed function inside a larger composed function, for extra goodness.
+This one actually has a composed function inside a larger composed function for extra goodness.
 These are easiest to read inside-out (Lisp-ers know what's up).

 The first action that happens to `bi`, our indexed `Board`, is `filter ((Just m==) . snd)`.
-The filter function first calls `snd` on each element, returning just the second element of the tuple:
+The filter function first calls `snd` on each element returning just the second element of the tuple:

 ```haskell
 snd (1, Just Human) == Just Human
 ```

-Then, we compare it to the value passed in as `m` - remember when we called the function, it looked like `checkWin b Human`.
+Then, `(Just m==)` compares it to the value passed in as `m` - remember when we called the function, it looked like `checkWin b Human`.
 We're specifically checking if the Human player won the game with their latest play.
 This is why we derived the `Eq` typeclass up in the `Player` declaration - this check wouldn't compile otherwise.
 So `((Just m==) . snd)` will return true on a `(Int, Maybe Player)` if the second value is `Just Human`, and false otherwise.

-Now that we've pared down `bi` to only the cells that have been played, we pass that whole result into `fst` - that is, grab the first value of each tuple.
+Now that we've pared down `bi` to only the cells that have been played we pass that whole result into `fst` - that is, grab the first value of each tuple.
 These are our indices.

 The end result that's stored in `plays` is a list of the indices from 0 of all of the places the Human has played.
 For example, running it on cell list `[(0, Nothing), (1, Just Human), (2, Just Computer), (3, Nothing), (4, Just Human)]` will come back with `[1, 4]`.
-Neat.
+Lovely.

-Now that we've got our packed-up Human plays, we can check to see if that constitutes a win.
+Now that we've got our packed-up Human plays we can check to see if that constitutes a win.
 The main body of the function, following the `in`, is another `when ... do` shindig like we saw back in `gameOver`.
 This monad will execute its body under this condition, and otherwise its a no-op.

 How about that condition, then?
 Let's see: